spike0en/awesome-android-root/README.md

 > - **We Strongly recommend to install *[Droid-ify](https://github.com/Droid-ify/client/releases)* and [enable _IzzyOnDroid_ Repo](https://apt.izzysoft.de/fdroid/) for private and easier app install from this list.**

 > - Clicking on the app name directs to **F-Droid** (FOSS) or **Google Play Store** (Proprietary) app page.
-> - If an app is available both on F-Droid & Google Play Store, **F-Droid link will be prefered**.
+> - If an app is available both on F-Droid and Google Play Store, **F-Droid link will be prefered**.

 ### Featured Apps: The Essentials